davidje13/SequenceDiagram/docs/CONTRIBUTING.md

 The editor and library page do not require web modules, so should have wider support.

-To run the non-browser tests and linter, run the command:
+To run the tests and linter, run the command:

 ```shell
 npm test;